 You are responsible for your career growth

-No one is going to come to you one day and say, “You know what, we think you’re awesome.
+No one will come to you one day and say, “You know what?
+We think you’re awesome.
 What can we do to help you grow your career today?”

 So, assume that no one cares about your career growth or your next promotion but you.

 If you’re working hard, getting results, building relationships with your coworkers, and still getting passed up for a promotion…take that feedback as a signal that you need to do something radically different to stand out and add value to the company.